ManticoreGamesInc/platform-documentation/src/tutorials/cosmetic_tutorial.md

 ## Saving Player Cosmetics

-In this section you will be modifying the code to add support for saving to player storage all the cosmetic items the player has selected.
+In this section, you will be modifying the code to add support for saving to player storage all the cosmetic items the player has selected.

 !!! tip "Make sure **Enable Player Storage** is enabled on the **Game Settings** object in the **Hierarchy**."